EMDR

 Eye Movement Desensitization and Reprocessing

-• What is it?
+What is it?

-The long and short of it is EMDR, or Eye Movement Desensitization and Reprocessing is a specialized type of therapy.
-It was initially developed to help treat PTSD starting in the late 1980s.
+The long and short of it is EMDR, which stands for Eye Movement Desensitization and Reprocessing, is a specialized type of therapy.
+EMDR was initially developed to help treat PTSD starting in the late 1980s.
 Since that time EMDR has been studied and researched extensively and has shown to be helpful in treating not only PTSD, but also concerns such as depression, anxiety and other related conditions.
-You don’t necessarily have to have PTSD, Depression or Anxiety to benefit; Even things such as negative self-talk, negative beliefs about yourself or the world around you or doubts about your skills and abilities can be treated with EMDR.

 • EMDR Therapy, Rewiring the brain